 Limitation period:

 How long someone has after an event occurred (or after discovery of an event) to start a court action.
-This is a particularly complex legal topic; for more information see Courthouse Libraries’ Guide to the Limitation Act or the Law Society’s Limitations and Deadlines
+This is a particularly complex legal topic; for more information see Courthouse Libraries’ Guide to the Limitation Act, Small Claims BC's page on Limitation Periods, or the Supreme Court Online Help Guide's page on Limitation Periods.

 Common-law spouse: